BCLibraries/burns-exhibits/content/Pirate-Treasures-II/large-image-gallery-page.md

 {{% /largefigure %}}

 {{% largefigure src="F6A_1762Cuba.JPG"
-                headline="map detail"
+                headline="A *New Chart of the Seas Surrounding the Island of Cuba.* 1762, map detail." description="b.21, f.5, Williams Collection, MS2009.030."
-                description="A *New Chart of the Seas Surrounding the Island of Cuba.* 1762." size="large" align="center" %}}
+                size="large" align="center" %}}

 {{% /largefigure %}}